gitter-badger/javascript-3/variables/variables.md

 #### 1. Always use `const`

 - Always use `const` to declare variables.
 Not doing so will result in global variables.
+We want to avoid polluting the global namespac.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>